shaminchokshi/less-tokens/README.md

 ## compare: measure the quality tradeoff

-Compression is only useful if the LLM still produces the same answer. `compare()` quantifies that across six different similarity metrics so you can see exactly what compressing cost you.
+Compression is only worth shipping if the LLM still produces the answer your use case depends on. `compare()` quantifies that across six different similarity metrics, so you can decide based on numbers instead of vibes.

-You make the LLM calls yourself, with whichever provider you like. `compare()` only looks at the four strings: original prompt, compressed prompt, output from original, output from compressed.
+You make the LLM calls yourself, with whichever provider your stack uses. `compare()` only looks at the four strings: original prompt, compressed prompt, output from original, output from compressed.

 ```python
 from less_tokens import compress, compare